rweigel/phys305/flux.md

 **Answer**

 The easy way to solve this problem is to note that the number of particles that pass through the black line in a given second must also pass through the dotted lines in a given second.
-As a result, the flux is
+The flux through the dotted line is

-$$\dot{N}=\eta_ov_xR$$
+$$\dot{N}=\eta_ov_x2R$$

 The difficult way to solve this problem is to find the vector normal to the black line and then use